Anwar ul-Haq Ahady: Early years

 Ahady was born on 12 August 1951 in Sarobi, Kabul province, Afghanistan.
 He is the son of Abdul Haqhas, a Pashtun and native of the Sarobi district in Kabul province.
-Ahady holds a Master of Business Administration (MBA) and a Ph.D in political science from the post-graduate faculty of Northwestern University, in Evanston, Illinois, north of Chicago.
-He earned a Bachelor's degree as well as a Master's degree in economics and political science from the American University of Beirut in Lebanon.
+Ahady holds a Master of Business Administration (MBA) and a Ph.D. in political science from the post-graduate faculty of Northwestern University, in Evanston, Illinois, north of Chicago.
+He earned a bachelor's degree as well as a master's degree in economics and political science from the American University of Beirut in Lebanon.

-Careers
+Career

 Ahady served as an assistant professor of political science at Carleton College, in Northfield, Minnesota, in the United States, and as the banking director of Continental Elona of Chicago from 1985 to 1987.
 He was a professor of political science at Providence College, a Catholic university in Providence, Rhode Island, from 1987 to 2002.

 After the removal of the Taliban government and the formation of the Karzai administration in late 2001, Ahady was chosen as the head of Afghanistan's central bank, Da Afghanistan Bank.
 He has many writings in academic journals, books, and popular dailies of the United States.

+He served as Afghan Finance Minister from 2004 to 2009, Minister of Commerce from 2010 to 2013, and Minister of Agriculture from 2020 to August 2021.

+Following the fall of Kabul, Ahady fled abroad.
+He currently sits on the board of the Fund for the Afghan People, a Switzerland-based non-profit organization that administers funds of Da Afghanistan Bank frozen after the Taliban takeover of Afghanistan.

 Political affiliation

-Ahady is currently the elected leader of the Afghan Millat Party.
+Ahady was the elected leader of the Afghan Millat Party until his ousting in 2016.